 Do not set the shutter speed selector dial between the clickstop settings.
-Note that it does not turn past "PROGRAM" or "B."
+Note that it does not turn past "PROGRAM" or the camera.

 Look into the viewfinder and press the shutter button half-way.
-A green "P" and a number will appear to the right of the field of view, indicating programmed AE and the aperture selected automatically by the camera.
+A green "P" and a number will appear to the right of view, indicating programmed AE and the aperture selected automatically by